Swimming Holes in North Carolina

 Frequently Asked Questions

-How many swimming holes are in NC?
+How many swimming holes are in North Carolina?

-NC's 36 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
+North Carolina's 36 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
 Notable water bodies include Bear Creek Lake, Wolf Creek Lake, Big Creek, Mouse Creek, Big Laurel Creek, Varies - see below, South Fork Yadkin River.

-Which swimming holes in NC are free?
+Which swimming holes in North Carolina are free?

-15 of the 36 swimming holes in NC (42%) are listed as free to access.
+15 of the 36 swimming holes in North Carolina (42%) are listed as free to access.
 The remaining 21 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across NC's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across North Carolina's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-30 officially managed sites in NC typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+30 officially managed sites in North Carolina typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in NC do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in North Carolina do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 21 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.